Andrewneteye4343/scDock/README.md

 ### Preparation:
 1. [Mandatory] Please follow the README.md in our Essential environment.
 2. [Mandatory] Please follow the README.md in our Essential files.
-3. [Optional] If you want to use FDA compounds as drug library, we can follow the README.md in our FDA parent compounds_202509.
+3. [Optional] If you want to use FDA compounds as compound library in molecular docking, we can follow the README.md in our FDA parent compounds_202509.
 4. [Optional] If you want to group your input samples, you can follow the README.md in our Metadata.

 ### Note: